 Robb tip: Another outlet resides at 60 Robertson Quay, where it’s a lot more casual and dog-friendly.

 Tel: +65 6327 1939

 What about: There are a few things that make a burger great: the thickness of the patty (not too thick), type of cheese used (always American) and the bun.
 Shake Shack has used Martin’s potato rolls from day one, and these pillowy-soft buns are what set their burgers apart from the rest, even Five Guys.
 Born in Pennsylvania Dutch country in the ’50s and made with high-protein wheat flour, potato starch and non-fat milk, these bring a great texture and suppleness to the burgers.
 If you haven’t been, start with the classic ShackBurger, a cheeseburger topped with lettuce, tomato and their secret ShackSauce (we hear it’s a slurry of Hellman’s mayonnaise, Dijon mustard, Heinz ketchup, dill pickle brine and cayenne pepper).

 Robb tip: Skip the milkshakes and save space for the Frozen Custard, a rich and dense ice cream that resembles a little like a McFlurry, but a hundred times better.
-Head to the Jewel outlet or wait for the Tanjong Pagar outlet to open in the first quarter of 2020.
+Head to the Jewel outlet or the Tanjong Pagar outlet, which is finally open.

 What about: This gourmet burger joint already has a stellar reputation for its Signature Wolf Beef Burger, but it’s upped the ante with two recent releases from its latest menu.
 The first being the tender Dry-Aged Beef Burger, prepped with chipotle mayo and pickled onions for that tangy crunch.
 Equally satisfying is the King Salmon Burger, which features a soft, melt-in-your-mouth salmon patty that’s complemented by an avocado mash and honey mustard.